Email Us Contact

 1. Security first.
 You handle sensitive personal information.
 The software must offer encryption at rest and in transit, role-based access controls, and audit logging.
 If a platform cannot explain its security measures clearly, walk away.

 2. Mobile access that actually works.
 Test the mobile app on a real case before committing.
-Can you upload photos from your phone?
-Log surveillance notes?
-Access case files offline?
-Field investigators live on their phones.
+Can you upload photos from your phone Log surveillance notes Access case files offline Field investigators live on their phones.
 The mobile experience matters more than the desktop interface.

 3. Time and expense tracking.
 Every minute you spend manually tracking billable hours is a minute you are not billing.
 Automatic timers, mileage tracking, and expense categorization save real money over the course of a year.